cs1302uga/cs1302-hw8.5/README.md

 In your notes, clearly answer the following questions.
 These instructions assume that you are logged into the Odin server.

-**NOTE:** For each step, please provide in your notes the full command that you typed to make the related action happen along with an explanation of why that command worked.
+**NOTE:** For each step, please provide in your notes the full command you typed to make the related action happen along with an explanation of why that command worked.
 Some commands require multiple options.
 It is important to not only recall what you typed but also why you typed each of them.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.